-- If the Internet LED or the Ethernet port LEDs does not light when the Ethernet connection is made, check the following: - Make sure that the Ethernet cable connections are secure at the router and at the modem or computer. - Make sure that power is turned on to the connected modem or computer. - Be sure that you are using the correct cable.
+If either the Ethernet port LEDs or the Internet LED does not light when the Ethernet connection is made, check the following:

+- Make sure that the Ethernet cable connections are secure at the router and at the modem or computer. - Make sure that power is turned on to the connected modem or computer. - Be sure that you are using the correct cable.

-When connecting the router's Internet port to a cable or DSL modem, use the cable that was supplied with the cable or DSL modem.
+When you connect the router's Internet port to a modem, use the cable that was supplied with the modem.
 This cable can be a standard straight-through Ethernet cable or an Ethernet crossover cable.